yuehchou/yuehchou.github.io/_pages/projects/NYMU/disorder.md

 A <b>mental disorder</b> is usually called a <b>mental illness</b> or a <b>psychiatric disorder</b>.
 Different with the normal disease, mental disorder is a behavioral or mental pattern that causes significant distress or impairment of personal functioning.
 Such features may be persistent, relapsing and remitting, or occur as a single episode.
 This disorder disease may be diagnosed by a mental health professional.<br>

-## How to diagnose mental disorders?
+## How to diagnose the mental disorders?

 Thorough mental examination, physical and neurological examination, laboratory examination, brain imaging examination and neuropsychological assessment, the psychiatrist can only make a preliminary judgment on the patient's current mental state, and then the psychiatrist need to combine the complete medical history data, such as the personal life history and the related social and psychological factors, so that they  can finally make the current diagnosis by analysing and summarizing the above informations.<br>